mezorian/DateTime-/README.md

 - [x] get current time as unix time string
 - [x] do standard tests for toUnixTime()
 - [x] do extended tests for toUnixTime()
-- [ ] throw exceptions if unixTime is not used properly
+- [x] throw exceptions if unixTime is not used properly
-- [ ] throw exceptions if values are used that not work in the gregorian calender
-- [ ] throw exceptions if DateTimePP objects don't use the same timezone
-- [ ] document exceptions

 ## v1.1.0 Make class canonical
 - [ ] add copy-constructor